Attachment handbook for foster care and adoption

 £24.95

 Attachment is at the heart of family life and at the heart of foster care and adoption.
 Attachment theory and research provide a vital developmental framework for making sense of the behaviour and relationship strengths and difficulties that children bring from their complex backgrounds.
-It also offers a most valuable resource for understanding the kind of caregiving in foster care and adoptive families that can enable children to feel more trusting, confident, competent and secure.
+It also offers a valuable resource for understanding the kind of caregiving in foster care and adoption that can enable children to feel more trusting, confident, competent and secure.

 Vivid case examples are used to make connections with the reality, both the challenges and the rewards, of daily life in foster and adoptive families.